At MindLabs, we help you rewire your brain to sleep better, stress less, feel more energised and think more positively.

 Say you're someone who likes a drink in the evening - particularly when you've had a long, difficult day.
 The more you reach for a drink when you're sad, the more you strengthen the neural pathway that associates being sad with drinking.
 If you decide, one day, you want to stop drinking - you're likely to find this quite difficult (but not impossible!) because of the associations you've made in your brain.

 Fortunately, our brains are neuroplastic: this means they're flexible.
 Just as you can learn certain skills, behaviours or ways of thinking by strengthening neural pathways, you can unlearn them too.
-With practice, you can rewire your brain to encourage more helpful behaviours and thinking patterns, and build healthier, happier habits.
+With practice, you can rewire your brain to encourage more helpful behaviours and thinking patterns, and build healthier, happier habits, like drinking water, or taking your daily dose of Vitamin B1 for mental wellness.

 One key way that we can do this is through meditation and mindfulness, and this is exactly what we do at MindLabs.
 Our classes are designed to help you strengthen the parts of your brain that help you think more positively and rationally, become more attuned to the present moment and improve mental clarity and focus.